 - ¼ cup red onion finely diced

 - 1 jalapeño or serrano pepper seeds removed, finely diced

 - Salt and pepper to taste I usually start with ½ teaspoon salt and ⅛ teaspoon pepper.

-- Fresh lime juice to taste about 1/8-1/4 of a juicy lime
+- Fresh lime juice to taste about 1/2 to 1 tbsp

 - Tortilla chips for serving.

-- Using a fork, mash one avocado in a medium bowl until creamy.
-Dice the other avocado and add to the bowl.
+- In a medium bowl, mash one and a half avocados until creamy.
+Dice the remaining half and add it to the bowl.

 - Taste and adjust salt, pepper and lime juice.
 Don't add too much lime or the guacamole will turn watery.

 - Serve immediately, or refrigerate for a couple of hours.
 I don’t recommend preparing guacamole a day ahead because as the avocado oxidizes, it will turn a mucky gray-brown.
 It’s still safe to eat, but isn’t very pretty.